-Start at the end, and then work backwards.
+Start at the end, and then work backward.
 The key to any strong marketing plan is to have a clear goal or target that is quantifiable.
 Without this, it is impossible to begin planning to reach your goal.

 This might seem elementary, but it is not where most people start when approaching a marketing plan.
 Most pick channels they think are interesting and start working on campaigns straight away without targeting a clear overall goal for their marketing beyond “growth” or “getting your name out there” (whatever that means).

 For example, instead of a goal like “increase revenue” choose a goal like “increase sales by 50% over the next 6 months.”
 This may seem a rather subtle change, but in your new product launch marketing plan, it makes all the difference.